Skip to navigation Skip to content

 • claims Special Benefit to be paid under DSP criteria

-• is being assessed for Supported Wage System (SWS) but is not in receipt of an income support payment
+• is being assessed for Supported Wage System (SWS) but is not receiving an income support payment

 • needs an impairment and work capacity assessment for a Special Disability Trust